-HUMANITIES LIBERAL STUDIES CLUSTER - 24 credits
+HUMANITIES (LIBERAL STUDIES) CONCENTRATION - 24 credits

-Each student selects one Humanities option in the Liberal Studies programme.
-This cluster represents the student's academic concentration.
+Each student is required to select one Humanities option from the Liberal Studies programme.
+This option represents one of the student's academic concentrations in this programme.

-Contribution to the programme: This cluster provides students with grounding in an academic discipline.
-It twins their interest in Film Studies with a disciplinary focus which - depending on the option selected - provides an understanding of the broader context in which film operates, be it historical, social, philosophical, or cultural; and which allows them to explore synergies with phenomena in literature, communication, translation, and/or documentation.
+This concentration provides students with grounding in an academic discipline.
+It twins their interest in Film Studies with a disciplinary focus which - depending on the option selected provides an understanding of the broader context in which film operates, be it historical, social, philosophical, or cultural; and which allows them to explore syneraies with phenomena in literature, communication, translation, and/or documentation.

-Description: See existing Humanities options under the Faculty of Humanities and Education Liberal Studies programme.\
+Description: See existing Humanities options under the Faculty of Humanities and Education Liberal Studies programme.